Emily Oster

 WHAT THE HECK HAPPENED?

 Parasomnia is the general term for episodic sleep disruptions.
 These include sleepwalking, sleep talking, urination during sleep, teeth grinding, “confusional arousals,” and night terrors.
 Sleep disruptions can occur during either non-REM sleep, typically in the early part of the night, or REM sleep, in the later part of the night.
-Night terrors occur during non-REM sleep, typically the first third of the night.
+Night terrors occur during non-REM sleep, usually in the first third of the night.

 These disruptions occur throughout childhood.
 For toddlers, they often take the form of a confusional arousal — something that can look like what I described above but may also be lower-amplitude (more whimpering or moaning, less crying).
 For children of early school age, this would more commonly be a night terror — the child waking abruptly with a piercing scream, being extremely agitated, possibly seeming like they are trying to escape something.